 Ritsumeikan Asia Pacific University (APU) first opened its doors in 2000 with these ideals as its foundation.
 What emerged was an entirely new multicultural learning environment with the aim of creating global leaders across all fields and industries.
-In these past eighteen years, this goal has not only been reached but exceeded as thousands of students from over one hundred forty countries have come together to learn intercultural coexistence, responsible business leadership, and sustainable development.
+In these past nineteen years, this goal has not only been reached but exceeded as thousands of students from over one hundred fifty countries have come together to learn intercultural coexistence, responsible business leadership, and sustainable development.
 With this well-rounded base of global knowledge, APU students and graduates are actively finding solutions to the issues our world is facing.

 Your path to shape your own world

 and the world around you starts at APU.

 Highly qualified faculty from twenty-two countries, many of whom have real-world experience, bring a new dimension of practical learning to the classroom.
 Learn about issues affecting your world from esteemed practitioners who have honed their skills at the cutting edge of innovation over decades.

 Ratio of Japanese to Non-Japanese Faculty

 Note: Countries and regions that have been represented on-campus by international students are shown in color（as of May 2019）